sophietheopossum/MinkaFX/README.md

       transmit state, not frames), fades in/out, sleeps when settled (zero frames rendered while idle).
 - [ ] OSDs (volume/brightness pop-overlays) — next.
-- [ ] Dock reveal effect — waits on dock testing.
+- ~~Dock reveal effect~~ — dropped: the dock is a persistent taskbar now (Sophie, 8/7/2026), so there is no reveal to animate.

 ## Behavior notes